wkurzius/mr.kurzius.net/content/classes/intro-to-programming.md

 : Programs in your programs.
 Write code that can process information and be easily reused.

-Mouse Motion Events, Conditionals, and Helper Functions : Your first taste of artificial intellgence.
+Mouse Motion Events, Conditionals, and Helper Functions : Your first taste of artificial intelligence.
 Teach your program to make decisions by telling it "if this, do that".

 More Conditionals, Key Events, and Methods
 : Now it's "if this, do that or else".